How to Respond to and Stop a Winding-up Petition

 Alternative Dispute Resolutions

-This essential addition stops creditors from litigating unpaid invoices.
+This stops creditors from litigating unpaid invoices.
 It also keeps costs down by ensuring that any disputes will be resolved outside of the county court.
 Furthermore, there are no wider ramifications because whatever you agree with the creditor can be legally binding.

 I&L can make direct representation on behalf of debtors to seek the immediate cancellation of a Winding up Petition.
 Call 020 7504 1300 now for free and confidential advice...